-Due to these factors, interest rates from peer-to-peer lenders and online lenders can range from 7% all the way up to 99%.
+Due to these factors, interest rates from peer-to-peer lenders and online lenders range from 7% up to 99%.
 Generally speaking, peer-to-peer lenders tend to offer lower rates than online lenders, but that also depends on the lender’s requirements.

 How Do You Qualify for Loans from Banks and Credit Unions?

-In the previous section, we noted that the products with the lowest interest rates and longest terms have the steepest requirements.
-We’ll start with banks, where the most important requirement is credit score.
+The previous section noted that the products with the lowest interest rates and most extended terms have the steepest requirements.
+We’ll start with banks, where the most critical element is the credit score.
 If your personal credit score is not well into the 700s, most banks won’t even look at the rest of your application.
-Banks heavily favor businesses that are at least two years old and are generating well over $100,000 in annual revenue.
+Banks heavily favor businesses at least two years old and generate well over $100,000 in annual revenue.

-In order to borrow from a credit union, you must live, work, worship, or attend school in a specified area, or be a member of a group such as a school, labor union, or homeowners’ association.
+To borrow from a credit union, you must live, work, worship, or attend school in a specified area or be a member of a group such as a school, labor union, or homeowners’ association.
 As for general requirements, they aren’t much different than a bank, though many credit unions do not require collateral.
-Applicants for small to mid-sized loans may also be able to fall slightly short on some requirements, mainly because credit unions are non-profit.
+Applicants for small to mid-sized loans may also fall slightly short on some requirements, mainly because credit unions are non-profit.